bigomics/omicsplayground-doc/modules/mod7_Signature.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 With this tab it is possible to compare different experiments by correlating their fold-change signatures.
 The tab consists of three panels: **FC scatter plots**, **Similarity scores** and **FC-FC scatterplot**.

-:**FC scatter plots**:Scatter plots of gene expression foldchange values between two contrasts.
+:**FC scatter plots**: Scatter plots of gene expression foldchange values between two contrasts.
 Foldchanges that are similar show high correlation, i.e. are close to the diagonal.
 You can switch to gsea or UMAP enrichment plots in the ``plot type`` option in the settings icon.

 	.. figure:: figures_v3/SE_fc_set.png
     		:align: center